Lifestyle photography means something different to every photographer.

 If you have a similar goal, you can quickly learn more about this world by doing these things.

-Write down all of your goals before you start practising.
+Write down all of your goals before you start practicing.
 This will ensure that you:

 a. have a list of tasks to remind you why this genre is worth it, which is important for overcoming creative blocks